Neato Robotics Botvac D6 Connected Robovac review

 Regardless of which method you use, Neato recommends watching the D6 during its first few vacuums to ensure it operates efficiently.

-As you watch your D6, you’ll notice it navigates in a fairly smart way.
+As you watch your device, you’ll notice it navigates in a fairly smart way.
 It uses 3 sensors to feel it’s way around the room and avoid bumping objects and falling down any steps/stairs.

-While it occasionally and lightly knocks objects, the front bumper cushions the blow and enables the D6 to quickly redirect.
+While it occasionally and lightly knocks objects, the front bumper cushions the blow and enables the unit to quickly redirect.
 Your D6 builds up a picture of your home’s layout and keeps adapting it’s path, ensuring efficiency.

 In terms of modes, using the app, you can select from 4 different settings.